Skip to main content

 • Using sunscreen, especially between the hours of 10 a.m. and 4 p.m.

-• Getting regular screenings and conducting self-exams
+• Getting regular cancer screenings and conducting self-exams

 For prostate health

-For prostate health, Dr. Quoc-Dien Trinh, a urological surgeon at the Harvard-affiliated Brigham and Women's Hospital states, “Research has explored supplements' role in prostate health suggesting positive results.”
+For prostate health, Dr. Quoc-Dien Trinh, a urological surgeon at the Harvard-affiliated Brigham and Women's Hospital, states, “Research has explored supplements' role in prostate health, suggesting positive results.”

 The supplements that have shown some promise include:

-Ultimately, though, Dr. Trinh recommends people rely on healthy eating — such as following a plant-based or Mediterranean diet — over supplements for prostate health.
+That being said, Dr. Trinh recommends people rely on healthy eating — such as following a plant-based or Mediterranean diet — over supplements for prostate health.

 For menopause symptoms